DaianeFeliciano/DaianeFeliciano/README.md

 :house_with_garden: I’m from Brazil.

-:books: I'm in the last year of my bachelor's degree in Administration
+:books: I'm graduated in a bachelor's degree in Administration

 :books: And the second year of IT